Jarvis Williams (defensive back)

-Jarvis Eric Williams, Sr. (May 16, 1965 – May 25, 2010) was an American college and professional football player who was a defensive back in the National Football League (NFL) for seven seasons during the 1980s and 1990s.
-Williams played college football for the University of Florida, and was recognized as an All-American.
+Jarvis Eric Williams, Sr. (May 16, 1965 – May 25, 2010) was an American professional football player who was a defensive back for seven seasons in the National Football League (NFL) during the 1980s and 1990s.
+Williams played college football for the Florida Gators, earning recognition as a first-team All-American in 1987.
 Thereafter, he played professionally for the Miami Dolphins and the New York Giants of the NFL.
 Williams died unexpectedly at the age of 45.

-Early years
+Early life

-Williams was born in Palatka, Florida in 1965.
+Williams was born in Palatka, Florida, in 1965.
 He attended Palatka High School, and was a key player for the Palatka Panthers high school football team that won the Florida Class 3A state championship in 1981.

 College career

 Williams accepted an athletic scholarship to attend the University of Florida in nearby Gainesville, Florida, where he played cornerback for head coach Galen Hall's Florida Gators football teams from 1984 to 1987.
 As a freshman and sophomore, he was part of two of the best teams in Gators history; the team posted identical 9–1–1 overall win–loss records in 1984 and 1985, and the best-in-the-SEC records of 5–0–1 and 5–1 during those same seasons.
 Williams is often remembered for the hard-hitting tackle that he delivered to Miami Hurricanes wide receiver Melvin Bratton in 1986—a hit that left Bratton temporarily unconscious.
 He was named a first-team All-Southeastern Conference (SEC) selection in 1986 and a first-team All-American in 1987.
 Williams started forty-five consecutive games over four seasons (the second-highest total in Gators history), had ten career interceptions, and led the team in tackles (77) and punt returns (20 for 222 yards) during his senior season.

 He was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2001.